 The Tropical Resources Institute, or TRI, is an interdisciplinary, non-degree-granting center located within the Yale School of Forestry and Environmental Studies.
 The mission of TRI is to support interdisciplinary, problem-oriented student research on the most complex challenges confronting the conservation and management of tropical environments and natural resources worldwide.
 TRI also sponsors and promotes educational initiatives throughout the academic year that focus on timely conservation and development issues in the global tropics.

-TRI administers both the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year, as well as the Andrew Sabin International Environmental Fellowship, which provides tuition and post-graduate support to exceptional students from developing countries.
+TRI administers the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year, and the Sri Lanka Forest Conservation Fund, which supports research at the Field Center for the Sri Lanka Program in Forest Conservation.

 Director: Simon Queenborough, Mrs. John (Elizabeth W.) Musser Director, Lecturer and Research Scientist, School of Forestry & Environmental Studies.

 New blogs are up from 2016 TRI Fellows!
 Read reports from:

 Please check back periodically for updates.

 Sept 30, 2016 - Returning Fellows: Abstracts, photos and grant reports due

 TBD Sept-Nov 2016 - Info session(s) for prospective applicants

 Oct 7, 2016 - Bulletin authors: Outlines due

 Nov 4, 2016 - Bulletin authors: First draft manuscript due